Kathleen Youngs

 Ministry Focus

-Since 2010, Kathleen has served with Campus Ambassadors at Hartwick College, SUNY Oneonta, Fitchburg State University and Worcester State University.
+Since being appointed in 2010, Kathleen has served with Campus Ambassadors at Hartwick College, SUNY Oneonta, Worcester State and Fitchburg State Universities.
 She lived in community with students for two years while overseeing the CA House in Worcester, MA.
-Kathleen has a passion for teaching and training students in small group and one-on-one settings.
-She is currently the Lead Campus Minister at Worcester State University in Massachusetts.
+Kathleen has a passion for teaching, small groups, and one-on-one mentoring.
+She loves big ideas, thoughtful conversations and seeing students discover that Jesus is better than they expect.
+She is currently the Lead Campus Minister at Fitchburg State University in central Massachusetts.

 Faith Story

 Kathleen was raised in a church-going family.
-Ever a brainy-type, she developed an interest in theology during college and spent a semester studying in Scotland.
-But it was students who knew and loved Jesus that gave her a picture of what following Him really looked like.
-Wanting His love more than any intellectual answer, she has been trying to follow Him ever since.
+Ever a brainy-type, she interacted with the world through her head rather than through her heart.
+God used that interest to draw her to spend a semester studying theology in Scotland.
+There He used her fellow students’ love for Jesus to show her a fuller picture of what He was really like.
+And she was hooked.
+Wanting His love more than any intellectual answer, she has been following Him ever since.

 Family